INCEPTdk/adaptr/README.md

 Alternatively, you can install the **development version** from GitHub - this requires the *remotes*-package installed.
-The development version may contain additional features not yet available in the CRAN version (including preliminary functions) and may not be stable or fully
+The development version may contain additional features not yet available in the CRAN version (including preliminary functions), but may not be stable or fully
 documented:

 ``` r